 Riders apply for their numbers when registering for their competition license.
-The deadline to retain your 2018 race number is February 28, 2019 by purchasing a 2019 license.
-After this deadline all number that have not been retained will be open for other riders to apply for.
-Once assigned a number by AMSA Offroad this number must be properly color coded by class and must be visible on all three number plates.
+The deadline to retain your 2020 race number is February 29, 2021 by purchasing a 2021 license.
+After this deadline passes, all numbers that have not been retained will be available to other racers.
 The event organizer must use AMSA Off-road assigned numbers for sign in and event scoring.